 Your Website Requires Ongoing Maintenance

 The actual cost of your website included both the start-up costs and the continuing costs associated with maintaining it.
 Continuing costs include the monthly payments to your web hosting company and e-commerce providers, but it also includes the time and energy required to maintain the content.
 When you are designing your website, you need to consider how often the site will need to be updated and who will handle the updating.
-These ongoing costs affect your anticipated return on investment?

 You may also want to get bids on the cost of ongoing maintenance by the team that developed your website.
 Ongoing maintenance is nearly always a separate contract from the initial development contract.